vadimv/server-components/README.md

         new Counter(2))
 ```

-Warning: note that a component's code is executed on the server and in the browser, use only components you trust.
+Warning: note that a component's code is executed on the server, use only components you trust.

-### How to write your own component
+### How to implement a component

-To create you own component inherit from one of the base component definition classes or use one of the ComponentDsl functions.
+Component's classes inherit from one of the subclasses of the base component definition class ``StatefulComponentDefinition<S>``.
+For common types of components use components DSL helper methods like ``component()``.

 ```java
     import static rsp.component.ComponentDsl.*;